aws-samples/cilium-service-mesh-on-eks/README.md

     version: v2
 EOF
 ```
-### Step 8 - Add a product on the web page

-On the application web page add a product.
-Any id and name is fine.

-SAMPLE SCREENSHOT / SAMPLE SCREENSHOT / SAMPLE SCREENSHOT

-Refresh the page and notice that the vendors list sometimes shows `ABC.com` only and some other times both `ABC.com` and `XYZ.com`.
-This is because the product information is persisted in the `Product Catalog` microservice and the vendor information is persisted in the `Catalog Detail` microservice.
-When you add a product to the list, the randomized vendor information for the product you added gets persisted on one of the `catalogdetail` pods.
-Either `catalogdetail-...` pod which is part of `catalogdetail` deployment or `catalogdetail2-...` pod which is part of the `catalogdetail2` deployment.

-### Step X - Deploy Traffic Management Policy (CiliumEnvoyConfig)
+### Step 10 - Implement Layer 7 Traffic Shifting Policy using `CiliumEnvoyConfig`` Custom Resource Definition (CRD)

-Let' s now define a traffic management policy to send half of the requests to the `catalogdetailv1` service and the other half to the `catalogdetailv2` service.
+Let' s now define a traffic shifting policy to send exactly 50% of the requests to the `catalogdetailv1` service and 50% to the `catalogdetailv2` service.

 ```
 cat <<EOF | kubectl apply -f -